 The taste may need to be acquired but faced with the threat of impotence from statins the tongue is easily trained.

-Ratatouille is not a complete meal; it is low on protein.
-In the photo above I have shown it alongside Eggs Florentine, another of our favourite dishes, poached on a bed of spinach.
+Ratatouille is not a complete meal; it is low in protein.
+In the photo above I have shown it alongside Eggs Florentine, another of our favourite dishes poached on a bed of spinach.

-The more conventional way to cook ratatouille is to add a zucchini and a sweet-pepper.
-Obviously that is fine, but you do have to cook it rather longer to drive off the extra moisture.
+The more conventional way to cook ratatouille is to add zucchini and a sweet-pepper.
+Obviously that is fine but you do have to simmer it rather longer to drive off the extra moisture.

-Personally I love bell-peppers, though not cooked for some reason.
-So I would rather use paprika or some chili.
+Personally I love bell-peppers, though not cooked for some reason; so I would rather use some chili.

-Scientists are still trying to find out what the active ingredient in eggplants is that helps to lower cholesterol.
+Scientists are still trying to find out what is the active ingredient in eggplant that helps to lower cholesterol.
 Then it will not be long before you will be inundated with adverts to buy it as an expensive supplement.
-Myself I will stick with the philosophy of Hippocrates, the father of the healing-sciences; let your food be your medicine.
+Personally I'm a disciple of Hippocrates, the father of the Western healing-sciences; let your food be your medicine.

-The other important foods that lower cholesterol are by the way, unrefined rolled-oats, chickpeas and an apple a day; all salads, vegetables and fruit too.
+other important foods that lower cholesterol are by the way unrefined

 This fried eggplant recipe incidentally is my favourite way to enjoy a brinjal.
-Dipped in an egg-batter it is simply delicious, and just as quick to prepare and cook.
+Dipped in a batter it is simply delicious; and just as quick to prepare and cook.
+Are you anxious about gluten?
+Don't be.

-Another way to get the protein up, of course, is a more traditional eggplant parmesan.
+Another way to increase the protein, of course is a more traditional Eggplant Parmesan.

 Here are the back issues.